natalieagus/50033-2022/_unity/3_unity_for_toddlers_2.md

 ### Creating Normal Maps
 Now let's apply normal map to our floor.
 Our floor looks flat currently, and we need to generate normal maps from the floor's tileset (can be found under GothicVania Church folder >> Environment).

 Let's use an online tool to generate the normal map.
-This online tool: https://cpetry.github.io/NormalMap-Online/ is absolutely awesome (otherwise you can use Photoshop to generate normal map from a given texture too).
+This [online tool](https://cpetry.github.io/NormalMap-Online/ ) is absolutely awesome (otherwise you can use Photoshop to generate normal map from a given texture too).
 Load the tileset image and you should be able to view and download a normal map for it as such:

 <img src="https://www.dropbox.com/s/kb2gfwoz9d0w5kg/10.png?raw=1"  class="center_ninety"/>